ARCHIVED-mean-stack/session-4/README.md

 app.listen(port, listening);
 ```

-`$ node app.js`
+Run `$ node app.js`

 ##Homework

-1. add gulp-sftp to your package and gulpfile and publish your homework to the server.
+1. add gulp-sftp to your homework package.json file, edit your gulpfile and publish your homework to a server.

 ##Reading